This Is The Future And Reading Is Different Than You Remember

 Technology has a seemingly overwhelming and undeniable momentum.
 Which brings us to reading.

 In Why Students Should Read I wrote,

-“Comprehension, however, is somewhere close to your stomach.
-It’s more metacognitive and personal, where the reader takes the internalized symbols and, leveraging their own schema and background knowledge, turns the symbols into something they can recognize and their soul winks and spins.
+“Comprehension, however, is somewhere closer to your stomach.
+It’s personal–where the reader takes the internalized symbols and, leveraging their own schema and background knowledge, turns the symbols into something they can recognize and their soul winks and spins.
 This is a person making meaning.”